-In addition to the penetration testing limitations highlighted in the previous section, many organisations are facing a number of more general challenges when carrying out penetration testing.
+In addition to penetration testing limitations, many organisations are facing a number of more general challenges when carrying out penetration testing.

-Findings from the research project indicated that the top six penetration testing challenges for organisations included difficulties in:
+Findings from the research project indicated the top six penetration testing challenges for organisations included difficulties in:

 - 1. Determining the depth and breadth of coverage of the test - 2.
 Identifying what type of penetration test is required - 3.
 Understanding the difference between vulnerability scanning and penetration testing - 4.
 Identifying risks associated with potential system failure and exposure of sensitive data - 5.
-Agreeing the targets and frequency of tests - 6.
-Assuming that by fixing vulnerabilities uncovered during a penetration test their systems will then be 'secure'.
+Agreeing targets and frequency of tests - 6.
+Assuming that by fixing vulnerabilities uncovered during a penetration test systems will then be 'secure'